manaralali29/demo/README.md

         return x_center, y_center, converted_width, converted_height
 ```

 5. Next is to run prepare_data.ipynb, it resizes all the images found in the dataset, to avoid annotation issues.
+Creates train, valid, and test folders, as well as the YAML file specific to this prject.
 ```sh
 for i in tqdm(range(len(df_train))): img = cv2.imread(df_train['image_path'][i])